jenny0741/Amazon_Vine_Analysis/README.md

 ![Resources/vine_df](Resources/vine_df.png)

 ## Summary
-Based on the data, there is no positivity bias for reviews in the Vine program because none of the reviews were written by members of the paid program.
+Based on the table in the results section, there is no positivity bias for reviews because none of the reviews were written by members of the Vine program.